Knoero/Knoero.github.io/_pages/Researches.md

-## Design Of Annular Traverse System For Zucrow Lab Of Purdue
+## Design of Annular Traverse System for Zucrow Lab of Purdue

 **Jan 2020 - May 2020**		**Project for capstone course of Mechanical Engineering at Purdue University**